Know about this? Rate It!

 Fondest memory: We went out and had a meal, and drank a little too much wine.
 When we left the restaurant we stood around taking pictures, admiring the views, and watching curiously as the locals had fun in the snow.
 Eric and Morten (the Danish level designer) decided to roll up a snow ball, and as it got bigger and bigger they drafted me and our Canadian development director into helping them.

 We pushed it out onto one of the pedestrian bridges near the central Preseren square at the Trimosti (three bridges).
 People were laughing and talking to us in English, and taking pictures of our antics.
 It was a very nice, relaxed atmosphere.
-Morten was trying to rope some of the locals into the stupidity, but they politely declined, prefering to chat with us between breaks in the pushing.
+Morten was trying to rope some of the locals into the stupidity, but they politely declined, preferring to chat with us between breaks in the pushing.

 Then, as we got onto the bridge, Morten asked blindly for help off a passing Slovene.
 He staggered over to us, clearly blind drunk.
 He flopped onto the now 5 foot high snowball, and draped his blood soaked hands across it.
 This guy was clearly not your typical friendly Slovenian.